npklein/metabrain/deconvolution/README.md

  * **-e** / **--extension**: The output file format, default: 'png'.
  * **-validate**: Validate that the input matrices match with each other and then quit, default: 'False'.

+## Questions and Answers
+**Q**: You are refering to your thesis; can I view it?
+**A**: The thesis for this project is under embargo until the 1st of July 2021.

+**Q**: Why are there more files in the repository than described in this README?
+**A**: This README only describes the steps for performing cell type deconvolution.
+However, some code contributes to the project but not directly to the cell type deconvolution pipeline.
+Some scripts are written to test a certain aspect of the results [test_scripts](test_scripts), others are made to create and manage slurm jobs [jobs](jobs), and other code such as [analyse_interactions](analyse_interactions) en [merge_groups](merge_groups) is no longer part of the pipeline.
+All this code is not strictly required for the project, but is included for the grading of the repository.
+One exception is the [general](general) folder.
+This code contains classes that are used for more than one step is  part of the pipeline although not explicitly mentioned in the steps.

+**Q**: How to cite?
+(NOTE: only for citing the code in this repository; cite the results of the project as it is published)
+**A**: *'Vochteloo, M. (2020).
+Brain eQTL Deconvolution.
+Hanze University of Applied Sciences, Groningen, The Netherlands.'*

 ## Author

 Martijn Vochteloo *(1)*